 Lactose intolerance is a condition that occurs when there is decreased ability of the body to digest a type of sugar called lactose.
 Lactose is found in the milk of mammals such as cows and goats as well as in human breast milk.
 It is also an ingredient in other dairy products such as cheese, cottage cheese, yoghurt, ice cream, and butter.
 People who are lactose intolerant can develop abdominal symptoms within 30 minutes to 2 hours of consuming dairy products.
 The severity of symptoms depends on the type and amount of dairy product consumed and often varies from person to person, changing as a person ages.
+Worldwide around 68% of the adult population have lactose intolerance.

 Lactose is a sugar with a complex structure.
 It is a disaccharide, which means it is composed of two simple sugars joined together.
 Before it can be absorbed and used by the body, lactose must be broken down into its simpler sugars of glucose and galactose monosaccharides).
 This digestion step is initiated by lactase, an enzyme produced by cells lining the small intestine.